soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 Java's primitive types come without any methods, only operations like `+`, `-`, `%`, `<<`.
-Scala's idea of minimizing the distinction between unboxed and boxed numbers means that numeric types could receive "convenience" extension methods like `round`, `floor`, `toBinaryString` or `toDegrees`.
+Scala's idea of minimizing the distinction between unboxed and boxed numbers means that numeric types receive "convenience" extension methods like `round`, `floor`, `toBinaryString` or `toDegrees`.

 This gives rise to another set of puzzlers like the following: